-Valentine’s Day is next week, so I thought I better step-up my chocolate game and create a cake that is not only super moist and tasty, but looks romantically sweet.
-Whether you’re a baker or not, this cake is achievable by all because it is baked in one pan and top with an easy frosting.
-I just happen to own stock in heart-shaped pans, so that’s what I used, but you can substitute a 10-inch cake pan or a 9-inch springform pan if you choose.
+Valentine’s Day is in a few weeks, so I thought I would get an early start and create a cake that is not only super delicate and tasty, but looks romantically sweet.
+Whether you’re a baker or not, you can make this cake because it’s not complicated — it’s baked in one pan and top with a simple, one-bowl frosting.
+I just happen to own stock in heart-shaped pans, so that’s what I used, but you can substitute a 9-inch cake or springform pan.

-I think the combination of chocolate and raspberry goes hand in hand and I am sure this cake will swoon the love of your life – just make sure you’re there to catch them.
-Even if your not a big fan of Valentine’s Day, make the cake anyway – it’s really good.
+The combination of chocolate and raspberry pairs beautifully together and I am sure this cake could possibly swoon that special someone, or just tremendously impress them.
+Even if your not a big fan of Valentine’s Day, make the cake anyway and serve it for dessert to your family or friends – it’s really good.

 1 1/2 cup all-purpose flour